nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 * For example: 2 Lecture slots means that students are expected to attend 2 different lecture slots.

-* Note that certain lessons are fixed and will be displayed without any
+* Note that certain lessons are fixed and will be displayed without the need to `set` or `allocate` them.

 **Example of Usage:**
 input: `list`